 Each node in the data plane can handle the routing for every configured request that arrives in your cluster.
 If a node becomes unavailable, the other nodes will take over and accept more incoming requests.

-The data plane only needs one healthy node to be functional.
+The data plane only needs one healthy agent to be functional.

 HA in the Control Plane¶

 Nodes in the control plane are responsible for the routing configuration and applying changes to the state of the cluster.
-Nodes in the control plane can have three different roles:
+In TraefikEE we call those nodes controllers.
+One of the controllers will be elected as the leader of the cluster.

 How Many Nodes Do You Need in the Control Plane?¶